1

 Processing & Plan Review Time

-Please be advised that processing times for building permits have increased.
-New single family dwellings can take 8-12 weeks from application.
-Other permits can take 4-8 weeks from application.
+New single family dwellings and building permits requiring full plan review can take 4-8 weeks from application.
 If you fail to provide complete plans, if plan changes are required, this will increase your permit processing time.
 Please plan your project accordingly.
 If you start work without a permit, you will be subject to an enforcement action.

 Design Criteria (Climate & Geographic Minimum Standards)